 NHS England Maternity and Neonatal Independent Senior Advocate Pilot

-Maternity and Neonatal Independent Senior Advocates help ensure the voices of women, birthing people and families are listened to, and acted upon by their maternity and neonatal care providers when they have experienced an adverse outcome during their maternity and/or neonatal care.
+MNISAs helped ensure the voices of women, birthing people and families were listened to and acted upon by their maternity and neonatal care providers when they experienced an adverse outcome during their maternity and/or neonatal care.

 What do we mean by an adverse outcome?